peteroupc/peteroupc.github.io/bernoulli.md

 Two algorithms:

-- First algorithm: Use the algorithm for **arcsin(1/2) / 2**.
-Where the algorithm says to "flip the input coin", instead generate an unbiased random bit.
+- First algorithm: Use the algorithm for **arcsin(_&lambda;_) / 2**, but where the algorithm says to "flip the input coin", instead generate an unbiased random bit.
 - Second algorithm: With probability 2/3, return 0.
 Otherwise, run the algorithm for **&pi; / 4** and return the result.

 <a id=pi___4></a>